RascalSoftware/RAT-Docs/source/tutorial/project.rst

         problem.scalefactors.set_fields('Scalefactor 1', fit=True)
         problem.bulk_out.set_fields('SLD D2O', fit=True)

-Now have a look at our project, to make sure it all looks reasonable
+Now have a look at our project, to make sure it all looks reasonable:

 .. tab-set-code::
     .. code-block:: Matlab